SalehAhmedShafin/Multimodal-Disaster-Event-Identification-from-Social-Media-Posts/README.md

 Step-4) Textual Feature Extractor: BERT and XLNet are used to extract the feature from the Tweets.
 BERT [19] converts words into numbers.
-BERT means Bidirectional Encoder Representations from Transformers.
+BERT means Bidirectional Encoder Representations from Transformers.
 It is a powerful natural language processing (NLP) model.
 It uses transformer-based architecture which operates a Bi-directional approach to process and understand the context of words in a sentence whereas traditional NLP models process words in a unidirectional manner.
-It involves pre-training on a substantial corpus to learn contextual representations, followed by finetuning particular NLP tasks to complete tasks and generate predictions.
+It involves pre-training on a substantial corpus to learn contextual representations, followed by fine-tuning particular NLP tasks to complete tasks and generate predictions.
 In our work So, use a pre-train ’bert-base-uncased’ model This allows the training of machine learning models on textual data [37].
-The limitations of BERT are solved by the generalized autoregressive pretraining technique XLNet [? ], which maximized the predicted probability over all permutations of the factorization order.
+The limitations of BERT are solved by the generalized autoregressive pretraining technique XLNet, which maximized the predicted probability over all permutations of the factorization order.
 It builds on the TransformerXL architecture and follows a Bi-directional approach.
 It uses permutation sampling to generate potential permutations of the input tokens and maintains an autoregressive property throughout pre-training, modeling the probability distribution